 Want to take a quiet walk downtown at night for dinner and a movie?
 Go out for some Italian?
+Mexican?
 A pizza?
 A veggie wrap?
 Hot fudge sundae?
 Amazing soup?
-A large mochaccino and a big breakfast bagel?
+Reny’s department store?
+A large mochaccino and a ginormous breakfast bagel?
 It’s all right downtown.

 Get Your Outdoors On

 If you’re into the active outdoor lifestyle, this is the perfect place to be.
-Clip on your student discount lift ticket, toss your twin-tips on the roof rack and plow up to Sugarloaf (or Saddleback or Sunday River) for the day or drive a just 10 minutes from campus and ski Farmington’s Titcomb Mt.
+Clip on your student discount lift ticket, toss your twin-tips on the roof rack and plow up to Sugarloaf or Sunday River for the day or drive a just 10 minutes from campus and ski Farmington’s Titcomb Mountain.

 Speaking of Titcomb Mountain, all full-time UMF students get a FREE season pass at Titcomb.
 Thanks to a generous donation from Sunday River and Sugarloaf ski resorts, full-time UMF students get free skiing and snowboarding — and lessons — just 10 minutes from campus.

 So go hike Bigelow Mountain or nearby Mount Blue State Park.
 Mountain bike miles of nearby trails.
 Paddle nearby Clearwater Lake and Wilson Lake.
 Fly-fish the Farmington’s Sandy River, which runs alongside our Athletics fields.
 Camp out at the top of nearby Tumbledown Mountain and look up at so many stars you can nearly reach out and touch them.

 We Heart Art

 The campus and greater Farmington community love the arts.
 The Farmington area is considered the cultural center of the region.